Order batching using an approximation for the distance travelled by pickers: Literature review

 Early work considered S-shaped routes~\citep{deKoster1999, deKoster2007, hall93} where the routing rule which applies is that any aisle in which any product is picked must be traversed in its entirety.
 So an aisle involving picking is either completely traversed North$\rightarrow$South from the first cross-aisle to the last cross-aisle, or completely traversed South$\rightarrow$North from the last cross-aisle to the first cross-aisle.
 The only exception to this rule is the last aisle visited before the trolley returns to the origin.
 Reversal is allowed in this last aisle if it aids in reducing the distance travelled.

 Heuristics have been proposed for the problem of routing a single picker in warehouses with multiple blocks.
-An evaluation of several heuristics for single picker routing was given by \cite{petersen1997}. \cite{roodbergen2001_2} introduced a dynamic programming algorithm for single picker routing in warehouses with up to three cross-aisles and \cite{roodbergen2001} presented heuristics for warehouses with multiple cross-aisles. \cite{theys2010} adapted the TSP LKH heuristic by \cite{lin1973} for single picker routing.
+An evaluation of several heuristics for single picker routing was given by \cite{petersen1997}. \cite{roodbergen2001_2} introduced a dynamic programming algorithm for single picker routing in warehouses with up to three cross-aisles and \cite{roodbergen2001} presented heuristics for warehouses with multiple cross-aisles. \cite{theys2010} adapted the Lin-Kernighan heuristic for the travelling salesman problem by \cite{lin1973} for single picker routing.

 Heuristics have also been proposed for batching and routing multiple pickers.
 Routing distances are often estimated using single picker heuristics during the solution of the batching problem. \cite{henn2012_3} includes an extensive survey of batching methods.
 For general warehouses with any number of blocks, several batching methods were presented by \cite{deKoster1999}, where routing distances are estimated using single picker methods.